TritonDataCenter/node_zuora/README.md

 #### Disclaimer

 This is library is unstable and can be considered an alpha release.
-Not all methods have been tested, and the client connection will not renew automatically when it expires.
+Some methods may still be unimplemented.

 ## Installation